GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning

 \section{Introduction}

 Motion planning in cluttered environments is a fundamental problem in robotics.
-Among its open challenges, narrow passages stand out as both the hardest to solve and the most valuable to exploit: in environments with tight doorways, narrow gaps between obstacles, or double enclosures, the only feasible routes pass through regions that occupy a vanishingly small fraction of the configuration space, making their reliable discovery essential for any practical planner.
+Among its open challenges, narrow passages stand out: in environments with tight doorways, narrow gaps, or double enclosures, the only feasible routes pass through regions occupying a vanishingly small fraction of the space, making their reliable discovery essential for any practical planner.

-Sampling-based planners, including RRT*~\cite{karaman2011sampling}, BIT*~\cite{gammell2015batch}, InformedRRT* (iRRT*)~\cite{gammell2014informed}, and their variants, provide asymptotic optimality guarantees but face a dual challenge in narrow passages.
+Sampling-based planners~\cite{zhang2024review}, including RRT*~\cite{karaman2011sampling}, BIT*~\cite{gammell2015batch}, Informed RRT* (iRRT*)~\cite{gammell2014informed}, APT*~\cite{zhang2025apt}, and their variants, provide asymptotic optimality guarantees but face a dual challenge in narrow passages.
 First, the probability of randomly sampling inside a passage of width~$\varepsilon$ scales as~$\varepsilon^d$, so narrow gaps become exponentially harder to discover in higher dimensions.
 Second, even when a sample lands inside a narrow passage, the straight-line segments connecting it to neighboring samples run close to obstacle boundaries, complicating collision checking at finite resolution.
-These two challenges compound in environments with narrow gaps and double enclosures, where increasing sampling density or collision-checking resolution provides diminishing returns.
+These challenges compound, so denser sampling or finer collision checking yields diminishing returns.

 Decomposition-based planners address both challenges structurally.
 By partitioning the free space $\mathcal{F}$ into convex cells and constructing a cell adjacency graph, every passage---no matter how narrow---is represented exactly as a cell boundary (portal), so no bottleneck region is missed.
 Moreover, any path within a convex cell is collision-free by definition, eliminating resolution-dependent collision checking entirely.
 The continuous planning problem thus reduces to a discrete corridor search followed by local path optimization within each corridor.
-In 2D, exact shortest paths within a corridor of convex polygons can be computed in linear time using the Funnel algorithm~\cite{lee1984euclidean}.